MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting restricts users to the specified language by disabling the menus and dialog box controls in the Region settings control panel.
 If the specified language is not installed on the target computer, the language selection defaults to English.

 If you enable this policy setting, the dialog box controls in the Regional and Language Options control panel are not accessible to the logged on user.
 This prevents users from specifying a language different than the one used.